 As DevOps goes mainstream, the teams responsible for continually improving their automation pipelines should aim to make the most of logs.
 They can integrate logging with their source code management systems to keep an audit trail of application performance and availability between different environments.
 Logging integration can help them track the success rates of their code integrations and facilitate error detection and troubleshooting.

-8 Best Log Monitoring Tools in 2020
+8 Best Log Monitoring Tools

 - SolarWinds Papertrail

 SolarWinds® Papertrail™ is a hosted log management tool designed to help you collect and monitor logs from your servers, applications, databases, networking devices, syslog, cloud, and more.
 The Papertrail event viewer offers a real-time stream of events where you can pause and resume the feed at any time and scroll to events of interest.
 You can also skip to a specific time in a couple of clicks.
 This tool is preferred by teams working in different time zones, as it offers notifications and event summaries in a common time zone.
 This ensures everyone is on the same page.
 In the event viewer, you can use the tail command to search through numerous logs in real time.
 You can also save important searches for faster log analysis.
 The Papertrail command-line interface makes it highly efficient in searching and account management activities.

 While the tool might lack advanced visualization, its fast setup, clean interface, and powerful log tail and search features make it popular among developers.
 Furthermore, it integrates with SolarWinds AppOptics™, which can help you in the distributed tracing of applications in a complex stack.
 This integration can enhance your application monitoring with AppOptics, as you can click a trace and drill down to associated logs for troubleshooting.
 Furthermore, you can integrate Papertrail with common collaboration tools like Slack and PagerDuty to receive real-time alerts.
 The tool offers several plans suited for different data usage needs.